alx741/tdd_traffic-light/README.md

 commands it provides.

-The host software assumes the hardware is at `/dev/ttyUSB0`, but if it's not in your case, just provide the path as the last argument.
+The host software assumes the hardware is at `/dev/ttyUSB0`, but if it's not in your case, just provide the path as the last argument, or export the `TDDLIGHT_COMPORT` environment variable:

+    $ export TDDLIGHT_COMPORT = "/dev/ttyUSB1"

 You can now attach a `tddlight` invocation in your tests.
 Take a look in the `samples` directory to see how and to give it a first try.
 (If you can add a